Flow State: Unaware Ecstasy

 4. Distorted sense of time – You might feel like things are going in slow motion or not realize that you’ve been basket weaving for 2 hours when it only seemed like 20 minutes.

 5. Activity can’t be too hard or too easy.
-A chess grandmaster will hardly enter flow when playing my 7-year-old son yet if he played against the ghost of Bobby Fisher, the flow state likely occur.
+A chess grandmaster will hardly enter flow when playing my 7-year-old son yet if he played against the ghost of Bobby Fisher, the flow state likely occurs.
 6. Direct and real-time feedback – seeing success or failure while doing the activity.
 Striking out while playing baseball; playing a hard song on the guitar without making a mistake.
 7. A sense of personal control over the situation or activity – knowing that your actions will make a difference.
 8. The activity is intrinsically rewarding, so there is an effortlessness of action.
 Creating art; running on your favorite trail; putting on the 18th hole.

 9. People become totally absorbed in their activity, and awareness is narrowed down to the activity itself.
-Skiing down a double black diamond and not thinking about falling or hitting a tree, only focusing on the what’s in front of you.
+Skiing down a double black diamond and not thinking about falling or hitting a tree, only focusing on what’s in front of you.

 Not all of these components are needed to enter flow, they are merely indicators that help.
 If you have ever been in flow you can learn to recreate that sensation.
 Here is how to do it: